viral32111/discordbot/README.md

 * **2020**: Continued to use the latest version of Conspiracy AI's code in Python with [discord.py](https://github.com/Rapptz/discord.py), with a few minor changes.
 * **2021**: [discord.py got deprecated](https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1), so I tried out Node.js again, but this time without [discord.js](https://discord.js.org) or any third-party libraries, this went great but was never finished and thus never published.
-* **2021**: Tried making a low-level bot in C, but I ended up abandoning it when it came to coding my own JSON parser.
+* **2021**: Tried making a low-level bot in C, but I ended up abandoning it when it came to coding a JSON parser.
 * **2022**: Went back to the no libraries bot using Node.js as it was the most successful, moved it over to TypeScript, and continued to use it.

 ## License